-In her address to the Board of Trustees in July 1904, Jane Stanford said, "Let us not be afraid to outgrow old thoughts and ways, and dare to think on new lines as to the future of the work under our care."
-Her thoughts echo in the words of Stanford President John Hennessy, who said in his message in the 2002 Annual Report, "Our bold entrepreneurial spirit has its roots in the founders and our location in the pioneering West.
-In 1904, Jane Stanford defined the challenge for the young University ...
-Each generation at Stanford has taken this to heart and boldly launched new efforts, from the classroom to the laboratory ...
-We will continue to innovate and invest in the future ...
-The pioneering spirit that led the founders and early leaders to 'dare to think on new lines' continues to guide us.'
+In her address to the Board of Trustees in 1904, Jane Stanford said, "Let us not be afraid to outgrow old thoughts and ways, and dare to think on new lines as to the future of the work under our care."
+Her thoughts echo in the words of former Stanford President Gerhard Casper, who has said, "The true University must reinvent itself every day. . . .
+At Stanford, these are days of such reconsideration and fresh support for our fundamental tasks: teaching, learning, and research."